 Everything you need to know about Unbound Gravel – the world’s most important gravel race

-Location, distances, viewing options and more for Unbound Gravel 2025
+Location, distances, viewing options and more for this year's Unbound Gravel

 Taylor Chase / Unbound

 Unbound Gravel is the world’s most prestigious, highest-profile gravel race.
-It takes place at the beginning of June each year (although it's actually at the end of May in 2025), starting and finishing in Emporia, Kansas.
+It takes place at the end of May/beginning of June each year, starting and finishing in Emporia, Kansas.

 A town of around 24,000 residents, Emporia swells over the event weekend as thousands of gravel racers, support crews and spectators descend for the racing.

-There’s not just one Unbound race.
-The most prestigious is is the 200 mile event, but there are also 25-, 50- and 100-mile courses, a junior race over 50 miles and Unbound XL – a 350 mile overnight epic for the hardcore.
+There’s more than one Unbound race.
+The most prestigious is the 200-mile event, but there are also 25-, 50- and 100-mile courses, a junior race over 50 miles and Unbound XL – a 350-mile overnight epic for the hardcore.

 All take in the extensive network of gravel roads in the Flint Hills, with the exact route and distance varying from year to year.